mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Post key dates for the next release in the Release Discussion channel and remove links to RC candidates and testing spreadsheet from the header
         - Make sure that statutory holidays for Canada and US are accounted for in the release dates
     - Check for any [UserVoice](https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0) feature suggestions that were completed in the current release
-      - Find the [release tweet](https://twitter.com/mattermosthq/status/854781715914555393) and insert a link to the tweet next to the feature that shipped with the release.
+      - Find the [release tweet](https://twitter.com/mattermosthq/status/854781715914555393) and insert a link to the tweet next to the feature that shipped with the release
     - Close the release in Jira both for webapp and mobile ([releases page](https://mattermost.atlassian.net/projects/MM?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page))
     - For the next release, create the following team meetings.
 If they conflict with existing meetings, check with meeting owner to reschedule or reschedule the release meeting
       - Bug Bash Meeting on the week after Code Complete at 10:00am San Francisco time
-      - Release Triage and Update Meeting each weekday starting at T-15 and ending at T-2 at 9:30am San Francisco time for PM, QA and release dev.
+      - Release Triage and Update Meeting each weekday starting at T-15 and ending at T-2 at 9:30am San Francisco time for PM, QA and release dev
     - Prepare tickets for the next release, with a corresponding vX.X prefix, and put the tickets in the appropriate sprints as follows:
        - The week RC is cut:
             - [RC Build Testing for core team](https://mattermost.atlassian.net/browse/PLT-2208)